March came and went, and with it came also St Patrick's Day, which - in case you didn't know - happens on the 17th of March.

 This fella on the bike is a good friend of ours, and the grand-grandchild of James Joyce.

-The following is about the long continued flood prevention road works that have closed the Ring road for 8+ months.. they’re (among other things) building a wall to prevent the road to be flooded from tidal waters.
-Good thing of course, but the road being closed for so long has been a big problem for people in Ring, and of course for the businesses there.
+The following is about the long continued flood prevention road works that have closed the Ring Road for 8+ months.
+They're (among other things) building a wall to prevent the road to be flooded from tidal waters.
+Good thing of course, but the road being closed for so long has been a big problem for people in Ring (which is a little village just outside Clonakilty), and of course for the businesses there.

 Since two weeks or so, the road is actually open!
-Yay!
-The thoughts about the new road are not great.. but I hope it will benefit the area in the long run.
+The opinions about the new road are not great.. but I hope it will benefit the area in the long run.

-The parade in our little town features and promotes local activities, schools and businesses, but also organisations like West Cork Rapid Response (which I didn’t see in the parade this year but they’re usually there) which is a volontary emergency service, West Cork underwater search & rescue, Red Cross, and similar.
+The parade in our little town features and promotes local activities, schools and businesses, but also organisations like West Cork Rapid Response (which I didn't see in the parade this year but they're usually there) which is a voluntary emergency service, the lifeboat service, West Cork underwater search & rescue, Red Cross, and similar.

 This group of kids playing tunes is usually there after the parade, to entertain.

-This year we left the session quite early to go back to our little village and the parade there, which also was finished in the little pub.
+This year we left the session quite early to go back to our little village to join the parade there, which also was finished in the little pub.

-We had a lovely St Patrick’s day this year, when we really felt we had come to live in the right place.
+We had a lovely St Patrick's Day this year, and really felt we have come to live in the right place.